Saucon Valley Cute & Cuddly Schnauzers

 How do I know I am ready to add a puppy to my family?

-In this video, schnauzer breeder, Shawn Kent Hayashi, shares the questions to ask yourself and your family before adding a new puppy to your family.
+In this video, schnauzer and schnoodle breeder, Shawn Kent Hayashi, shares the questions to ask yourself and your family before adding a new puppy to your family.

-What do I need to know about grooming a schnauzer?
+What do I need to know about grooming a schnauzer or schnoodle?

-You will be grateful that schnauzers have hair – it is hypoallergenic and does not shed!!
+You will be grateful that schnauzers and schnoodles have hair – they are hypoallergenic and do not shed!!
 That is the great news!

 Here is the other side of the coin: Like any breed of dog that is hypoallergenic and does not shed, the dog will need daily combing and monthly grooming.